anshravalll/yt-membership/README.md

 # yt-membership

 **yt-membership** is a Python-based tool designed to simultaneously download and upload all member-exclusive videos from YouTube.
-This tool leverages the `yt-dlp` library to manage video downloads and supports various output configurations, including video files, thumbnails, subtitles, descriptions, and JSON information.
+This tool leverages the `yt-dlp` library to manage video downloads and supports various output configurations including video files, thumbnails, subtitles, descriptions, and JSON information.

 > **Note**: This tool is currently under development and may undergo significant changes.